Pot For Money Tree(Pachira Aquatica): Pot Size, Type Of Pot & More!

 What is the ideal pot for the money tree?

-The size is the most crucial factor, so you should choose the pot that goes with the size of the plant.
+Size is the most crucial factor, so you should choose a pot that matches the size of the plant.

 An ideal size pot will be one size bigger than the current pot.
 The pot should be at least two inches bigger than the current one.

-If you want to ensure that the plant has enough space for growth and gets the correct amount of water and nutrients, you need to get the right-sized pot for the money tree.
+You must get the right-sized pot for the money tree to ensure the plant has enough space for growth and gets the correct amount of water and nutrients.

 Don’t forget that the pot should have drainage holes to support sound drainage.

-It is best if you use a terracotta or clay pot instead of a plastic one.
+It is best to use a terracotta or clay pot instead of a plastic one.

 When to repot a money tree?

-Repotting is essential as it helps save a root-bound plant, nourishes the plant with fresh soil, and protects it from diseases like root rot.
+Repotting is essential as it helps save a root-bound plant, nourishes it with fresh soil, and protects it from diseases like root rot.

-If you stop seeing growth in your money tree, you need to repot it.
+You must repot it if you stop seeing growth in your money tree.

 You can tell that your money tree requires repotting if you see that roots are coming out of the drainage holes.
 All these are signs of a root-bound plant.